apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 tool can be downloaded from http://nifi.apache.org/minifi/download.html under the `MiNiFi Toolkit Binaries` section.
 Information on the toolkit's usage is available at https://nifi.apache.org/minifi/minifi-toolkit.html.

-NOTE: Note that values for periods of time and data sizes must include the unit of measure, for example "10 sec" or "10 MB", not simply "10".
+**Note:** Values for periods of time and data sizes must include the unit of measure, for example "10 sec" or "10 MB", not simply "10".

 ## Versioning